The ACTA Committee

 Drake University Law School Research Paper No. 12-34

-Behind only the chapter on substantive standards, Chapter V is the second longest chapter in ACTA.
+Behind only the chapter on substantive standards, Chapter V is the second longest chapter in the Agreement.
 Included in this chapter are provisions creating and governing a little institution called the "ACTA Committee."
 On its face, those provisions are boring, mundane, and highly administrative.
-In reality, those provisions govern matters ranging from membership to amendments to rules and procedures.
-They also help institutionalize ACTA as a freestanding, self-evolving forum.
-Those provisions therefore have the potential to determine the future development of not only ACTA, but also the international intellectual property system.
+In reality, they govern matters ranging from membership to amendments to rules and procedures.
+Those provisions also help institutionalize ACTA as a freestanding, self-evolving forum.
+As a result, they have the potential to determine the future development of not only ACTA, but also the international intellectual property system.

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.